top of page

 I will never forget leaving work early, sitting in the car with Nolan, and receiving the news that indeed, I did have invasive ductal carcinoma, also known as breast cancer.
 This came as a HUGE shock as I was 26 years old and have no family history of breast cancer.
 Fast forward a few weeks, we flew back home to Michigan to live with my parents, and I started receiving medical care at the University of Michigan.
 I had a pet scan in January, 2021 showing my cancer had metastasized (spread) to my lymph nodes and liver.
 Unfortunately, this means my cancer is stage IV, or metastatic.

-I completed Adriamycin/Cytoxan chemotherapy aka the “red devil” followed by Taxol.
+I completed Adriamycin/Cytoxan chemotherapy aka the “red devil” followed by Taxol in early 2021.
 In July, 2021 I had another pet scan to evaluate how well chemo worked, and according to the pet scan there was no cancer left on my liver.
 To be safe, my oncologist ordered a liver MRI, and we were devastated with the results as there was still cancer on my liver in multiple spots that were undetectable on the pet scan.
 There had been plans for a mastectomy and radiation, but that was all cancelled after finding out this terribly disappointing news.

 C80603ED-1114-4123-BD22-D32F4F63F02E.JPG